 Lately many Discord users found themselves constantly stuck at the RTC Connecting/No route error.
 If you happen to be one of them, don’t worry.
 It’s usually not hard to fix at all.
-Here we put together several fixes that work for many users, read on and get your problem fixed right away.
+Here we put together several fixes that work for many users, try them and get your problem fixed right away.

 What does “RTC Connecting” mean?